rickkas7/LocalTimeRK/README.md

 | "x" | Array of string | Array of strings of the form YYYY-MM-DD to exclude specific dates (optional) |

-#### Day of week of the month multiples
+#### Day of week of the month

-This multiple is used for things like: "Every first Monday of the month," "Every second Tuesday of the month," "Last Friday of the month."
+This is used for things like: "Every first Monday of the month," "Every second Tuesday of the month," or "Last Friday of the month."

 - The dayOfWeek specifies the day of the week (Sunday = 0, Monday = 1, Tuesday = 2, ..., Saturday = 6).
 - The increment specifies which instance (1 = first, 2 = second, ...
 Or -1 = last, -2 = second to last, ...)